Sylvexia/personal_research/10-22 Personal Research.md

 Failure:
 - Adding pass to the main compiler currently does not work
-	- Might be not dealing with other `memref` Type.
+	- Might be not dealing with other `memref` operations.

 Failure: